 Pretty Beach House – Sydney Surrounds – New South Wales

 Pretty Beach House is located in the serene and quintessentially Australian bushland setting of the Bouddi National Park, just north of Sydney.
 The word ‘Bouddi’ is the local Aboriginal name for the eastern headland of Maitland Bay and has become synonymous with the national park and the surrounding area.
 It has various meanings in local Aboriginal languages, and is thought to mean ‘heart’ or ‘water breaking over rocks’.
 The Bouddi Peninsula is a very special landscape – around 100 Aboriginal sites have been recorded in the park and nearby areas.
 There is even aboriginal artwork dating back almost 10,000 years right on the doorstep to Pretty Beach House… Find out more

 Connection to Country (Walk)

-Take a coastal stroll along the beach just in front of Saffire with Saffire’s indigenous guide Mick Quilliam.
-Guests will discover the history of the local Tasmanian indigenous Oyster Bay people, taking in the beauty of the coastal tracks and rock platforms and the wonders of the fauna and flora right on Saffire’s doorstep.
+Take a coastal stroll along the beach just in front of Saffire with Saffire’s aboriginal guide Mick Quilliam.
+Guests will discover the history of the local Tasmanian aboriginal Oyster Bay people, taking in the beauty of the coastal tracks and rock platforms and the wonders of the fauna and flora right on Saffire’s doorstep.
 Learn about their connection to the environment in this unique part of Tasmania.
 Guests will sample local bush tucker, learn about tools and foraging and gain a greater understanding of time gone by and discover their own connection to country.
 Find out more